FAC-11/AllAboutMe/README.md

 _*"As a user I want to be able to...:"*_
 - [x] Login securely
 - [x] Sign up to the app
-- [ ] Select a personal colour
+- [ ] Select a personal colour - started, majority set as issue for spring 2
 - [x] Answer the questionnaire
 - [x] Send answers to questions
 - [x] Edit answers once saved
 - [x] See my progress within the questionnaire via a progress bar
-- [ ] See completed/incomplete sections on screen
+- [ ] See completed/incomplete sections on screen - sprint 2
-- [ ] Access the app offline
+- [ ] Access the app offline - spring 2
 - [x] Be able to use the form on mobile and desktop
 - [x] See ideas to difficult questions
 - [x] Enjoy using the app